stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   The boy, as he told me later, was sensible enough never to attempt communication with me when Holm was nearby.
 Twice, while thus engaged, he had seen Holm appear; and had accordingly ceased at once.
-At no time could I see the world behind the mirror&rsquo;s surface.
-Robert&rsquo;s visual image, which included his bodily form and the clothing connected with it, was&mdash;like the aural image of his halting voice and like his own visualization of myself&mdash;a case of purely telepathic transmission; and did not involve true interdimensional sight.
+At no time could I see the world behind the mirror's surface.
+Robert's visual image, which included his bodily form and the clothing connected with it, was--like the aural image of his halting voice and like his own visualization of myself--a case of purely telepathic transmission; and did not involve true interdimensional sight.
 However, had Robert been as trained a telepathist as Holm, he might have transmitted a few strong images apart from his immediate person.

-  Throughout this period of revelation I had, of course, been desperately trying to devise a method for Robert&rsquo;s release.
-On the fourth day&mdash;the ninth after the disappearance&mdash;I hit on a solution.
+  Throughout this period of revelation I had, of course, been desperately trying to devise a method for Robert's release.
+On the fourth day--the ninth after the disappearance--I hit on a solution.
 Everything considered, my laboriously formulated process was not a very complicated one; though I could not tell beforehand how it would work, while the possibility of ruinous consequences in case of a slip was appalling.
 This process depended, basically, on the fact